pgundlupetvenkatesh/SoftwareEngineering/x03-Group/README.md

 * [Akshay Deo](https://github.com/deoakshay) - Interested in bug fixing

 * [Akshay Joshi](https://github.com/joshiakshay91) - Interested in bug fixing, if possible contributing to adding any feature.
+*[Priyanka Bandaru](https://github.com/priyankabandaru) - Interested in resolving bugs and also contribution in adding functionalities.
 ### Communication

 For help we will go to [KDevelope List of IRC channels](https://userbase.kde.org/IRC_Channels/en).